e2vinodj/Claim_Terminations/chapter1.md

 test_function("group_by", args = c("Gender", "IncurredAgeBucket"),
               index=2,
-              not_called_msg = "Have you used the function to Group the records?", args_not_specified = "Have you specified the columns to group by? ", incorrect_msg = c("Have you specified Gender to group by?", "Have you specified the IncurredAgeBucket to group by? "))
+              not_called_msg = "Have you used the function to Group the records?", args_not_specified =  c("Have you specified Gender to group by?", "Have you specified the IncurredAgeBucket to group by? "), incorrect_msg = c("Have you specified Gender to group by?", "Have you specified the IncurredAgeBucket to group by? "))